Stratified Lie systems: Theory and applications: Introduction

-Our definition of foliated Lie system slightly differs from the one in \cite{CGM00}.
-One the one hand, the definition in \cite{CGM00} assumes that $g_\alpha(t,x)=b_\alpha(t)f_\alpha(x)$ for every $\alpha=1,\ldots,r$ and certain $t$-dependent functions $b_1(t),\ldots,b_r(t)$ and $f_1,\ldots,f_r\in C^\infty(N)$.
-On the other hand, the definition in \cite{CGM00} does not impose $\mathcal{D}^V$ to be a regular distribution.
-This causes $\mathcal{D}^V$ to be an integrable generalised distribution whose integral submanifolds form a {\it stratification} of $N$, namely a partition of $N$ into submanifolds which may have different dimensions.
+An integrable Stefan-Sussmann distribution on $N$, like $\mathcal{D}^V$ (see \cite{La18,St80,Su73,Va94}), gives rise to a stratification so that the tangent bundles to their strata are determined by the Stefan-Sussman distribution.
+If $\mathcal{F}$ is the stratification by integral submanifolds induced by $\mathcal{D}^V$, we call $X$ and $V$ an {\it $\mathcal{F}$-stratified Lie system} and a {\it Vessiot--Guldberg Lie algebra} of $X$, respectively.
+The elements of $V$ are tangent to the leaves of $\mathcal{F}$.
+It follows from (\ref{De}) that each vector field $X_t:x\in N\mapsto X(t,x)\in TN$, for every fixed $t\in \mathbb{R},$ is also tangent to the strata of $\mathcal{F}$.
+Hence, the restriction of $X$ to any stratum of $\mathcal{F}$ is a Lie system admitting as a Vessiot--Guldberg Lie algebra the restriction of $V$ to the stratum.

-The work \cite{CGM00} provided some examples of foliated Lie systems, but they were almost always unrelated to physical applications.
-After \cite{CGM00}, as far as we know, no new result on foliated Lie systems has been found.
-Meanwhile, this work provides many new physical examples and theoretical results concerning foliated Lie systems.
+Now it is clear that although our definition of stratified Lie system matches what is called a {\it foliated Lie system} in \cite{CGM00}, the change of terminology is due to the fact that (\ref{De}) is, more precisely, associated with a stratification than with a foliation.
+In fact, the latter only occurs when the strata of the stratification of $\mathcal{D}^V$ have all the same dimension.
+Anyhow, we shall show that assuming that $\mathcal{D}^V$ gives rise to a foliation is a very mild condition and allows for studying relevant problems while avoiding technical minor details.
+In fact, most results in this paper are proved for stratified Lie systems whose associated stratification is a foliation.

-Taking into account our definition of foliated Lie system, a $\mathcal{F}$-foliated Lie system is a system of ODEs described by a $t$-dependent vector field $X$ tangent to the leaves of a foliation $\mathcal{F}$ in such a way that the restrictions of $X$ to them are Lie systems sharing a common Vessiot--Guldberg Lie algebra.
+The work \cite{CGM00} provided a few applications of stratified Lie systems to the theory of integrable systems and many other theoretical examples.
+Apart from \cite{LZ21}, where stratified Lie systems are applied to describe relative equilibrium points of a $t$-dependent energy-momentum method, no new result on stratified Lie systems seems to have been analysed in the literature.
+Meanwhile, our work provides new theoretical results and physical applications of stratified Lie systems.

-We prove that foliated Lie systems appear naturally while transforming a $t$-dependent Hamiltonian system onto a new one related to a simpler Hamiltonian through a canonical transformation \cite{Va15}.
-It is also proved that such foliated Lie systems admit a Lax pair formulation, providing a non-autonomous generalisation of the results given by Babelon and Viallet in \cite{BV90}.
+We prove that foliated Lie systems appear naturally while transforming a $t$-dependent Hamiltonian system onto a new simpler one through a $t$-dependent canonical transformation \cite{Va15}.
+It is also shown that such foliated Lie systems admit a Lax pair formulation, providing a nonautonomous generalisation of results given by Babelon and Viallet in \cite{BV90}.